fahdkmsft/azureml-previews/previews/interactive-job/README.md

 ### Submit an interactive job via AzureML studio portal
 1. Create a new job from the left navigation pane in the studio portal.
 ![screenshot selct-job-ui](./media/selectjob.png)
-1. Choose `Compute cluster` or `Attached compute` (Kubernetes) as the compute type, choose the compute target, and specify how many nodes you need in `Instance count`.
+1. Choose `Compute cluster`, `Automatic compute` or `Attached compute` (Kubernetes) as the compute type, choose the compute target, and specify how many nodes you need in `Instance count`.
 Note that for distributed job, you can only access the head node in the current release.
 ![screenshot select-compute-ui](./media/selectcompute.png)
 1. Follow the wizard to choose the environment you want to start the job.
 1. In `Job settings` step, add your training code (and input/output data) and reference it in your command to make sure it's mounted to your job. **You can end your command with `sleep <specific time>` to reserve the resource.** An example is like below: